MicrosoftDocs/Contribute/Contribute/index.md

 ---
-title: Microsoft Docs Contributor Guide overview
+title: Microsoft Docs contributor guide overview
 description: The guide describes how you can contribute to the Microsoft documentation site docs.microsoft.com.
 author: Jim-Parker
 ms.author: jimpark